Skip to content

 • After any insertion into a deque, treat ALL your iterators as invalid; the exception (insertions at ends that fit within existing chunks) is too subtle to rely on in production code.

-• The sliding window maximum algorithm is the canonical deque showcase: by pushing indices to the back and evicting from both ends, it reduces an O(n*k) problem to O(n) — and it's a real interview question.
+• The sliding window maximum algorithm is the canonical deque showcase: by pushing indices to the back and evicting from both ends, it reduces an O(n*k) problem to O(n).

 ⚠ Common Mistakes to Avoid